What Do You Knol?

 My Secret to Getting Things Done

 David Allen had a smash hit on his hands when he created and shared his GTD (Getting Things Done) system with the world.
-What he may not have counted on is that the system would be so popular that the GTD “industry” that sprang up around it has made it so complex as to defeat the purpose. ...
+What he may not have counted on is that the system would be so popular that the GTD “industry” that sprang up around it has made it so complex as to defeat the purpose.
+So what are we to do?
+It’s a fantastic system and has been proven to work for even the most busy of people.
+Of course, there are some of us who are not quite so busy, or some who are not always able to stay connected to the Internet, or even some who just do not trust technology or cannot use it well. ...

 Ian W. Parker